National Parks & Wildlife Reserves of Costa Rica

 Wildlife also varies greatly.
 If you have your heart set on seeing particular animals, make sure to check whether those animals are native to the areas you are visiting.
 For example, Manuel Antonio is a great place to see white-faced monkeys, as is Tortuguero for sea turtles.

 Accessibility is another important factor to consider.
 While most national parks are not set up for visitors in wheelchairs, there are exceptions such as Carara National Park.
 If that is a concern, make sure to confirm before making plans.

-In addition to its national park system, Costa Rica also has a robust network of private reserves.
-Ranging from very small parks to such famous locations the Monteverde Cloud Forest Reserve, non-governmental reserves and protected areas play an important role in the country’s conservation efforts.
+In addition to its national park system, Costa Rica also has a robust network of private reserves ranging from very small parks to such famous locations as the Monteverde Cloud Forest Reserve, non-governmental reserves and protected areas all that play an important role in the country’s conservation efforts.

 One of the hallmarks of Costa Rica is also one of its most accessible features: namely, the over 700 miles of coastline.
 As national heritage, beaches belong to the Costa Rican people and cannot be privatized.
 This means that all beaches not located in national conservation areas are free to enter and enjoy.

 When visiting a national park, expect to pay between $5 and $15 per visit as a non-Costa Rican.
 Prices for locals, legal residents, and children are lower.
 Annual passes are not available.
 Since reserves are private, most also have entrance fees, which can be significantly more than those charged for national parks.

 The country’s smallest national park is also one of its most popular (Manuel Antonio National Park).